chrisdetmering/Human-API-Integration/README.md

 node -v
 ```

-Again.
-This time, you should see a Node version show up:
+You should see a Node version show up:

 ![node-v](images/node-v.png)